DOPRAVA ZDARMA PŘI NÁKUPU NAD 2000,- Kč!! PLATÍ PRO ČR!!

 7.2.5 the goods comply with the statutory requirements.

-7.3 If a defect manifests itself within six months after delivery, it is understood that the goods were defective upon delivery.
+7.3 If a defect manifests itself within one year after delivery, it is understood that the goods were defective upon delivery.

 7.4 The Vendor’s obligations with regard to defective performance are at least of the extent of a manufacturer’s obligations with regard to defective performance.
 The purchaser is otherwise authorised to exercise his right relating to defects occurring on consumer goods within a period of twenty-four months after delivery.
-If the period of time within which goods may be used is specified on the sold goods, or on its packaging, in an instruction guide enclosed with the goods or in an advertisement in accordance with the legal regulations, the provisions on quality guarantees apply.
-A quality guarantee obliges the Vendor to ensure that for a certain period of time the goods will be fit for use for their usual purpose or will retain their customary properties.
-If the purchaser’s complaint to the Vendor concerning defective goods is justified, the period of time for exercising rights with regard to defective performance and the guarantee period is suspended during the period in which the purchaser cannot use the defective goods.
+If the purchaser’s complaint to the Vendor concerning defective goods is justified, the period of time for exercising rights with regard to defective performance during the period in which the purchaser cannot use the defective goods.

 7.5 The provisions of Article 7.4 of the T&C do not apply to goods sold for a lower price specifically because of a defect, to wear-and-tear of goods caused by their customary use, to used goods on which the defect corresponds to the use of the goods and the duration of use before delivery to the purchaser or if it follows from the nature of the goods.